-The U.N. data do not include Canada, which is a major hemp producing and exporting country.
+cultivation in 2016-both hemp seed and hemp tow waste-is reported at about 192,000 acres (Figure 3), with a reported total production of 355 million pounds (Figure 4).
+United Nations data do not include Canada, which is a major hemp producing and exporting country.
+Including other data for Canada, in 2016, aggregate acreage totaled at about 225,000 acres.
 Canada is also major supplier of U.S. hemp imports, particularly of hemp-based foods and food ingredients and other related imported products.